VishalP1975/Unet-Segmentation-of-images/README.md

 # Unet-Segmentation-of-images
-I try to segment the surface defects present on a glass panel of oven.
+This project is basically Generation and Segmentation of synthetic data for surface Inspection on glass panels of Oven and prediction on real Images.
 In this code I mainly focused on the line, points and scratches that can be present on a surface.

 Dataset:
 For training a convolutional neural network enough data is not available.
 So, I created a synthetic images randomly which contains lines and point defects along with their masks.